 OSHA standards provide an excellent baseline for hazard prevention.
 Still, you must assess your company’s processes and environment to ensure there is a plan and accounting of all hazards, especially industry-specific ones.
 Failing to identify or recognize hazards is one of the root causes of workplace injuries, according to OSHA.

 If a company wants to improve workplace safety, it must recognize its role and responsibility in establishing a safety culture.
-Everyone within the organization plays a role in identifying safety hazards and ensuring protocols are in place to reduce the risk of injuries or illness.
+A key part of this is understanding and addressing the various types of hazards that can arise in the workplace.

 General safety hazards are general physical risks encountered in the workplace.